-Introduction to analysis and interpretation of literature for oral reading; encourages a deeper, richer experience of prose, poetry and drama; enables sharing the love of literature in the oral tradition.
-Prerequisite: ENGL 51 or 51L or qualifying score on English Placement Examination and appropriate skills and knowledge.
+Introduction to analysis and interpretation of literature for oral reading; encourages a deeper, richer experience of prose, poetry, and drama; enables sharing the love of literature in the oral tradition.
+Prerequisite: ENGL 51 or 51L or satisfactory score on Placement Examination and appropriate skills and knowledge.
 Not open for credit to student with credit in ENGL 2.

-SPECH 3-Argumentation (3 units) (CAN SPCH 6)
+SPECH 3-Argumentation (3 units) CSU/UC

-General approach to rational decision making and argumentative analysis including the improvement of reasoning skills, identification of logical fallacies, and evaluation of arguments.
-(CAN SPCH 6) (L)
+General approach to rational decision making and argumentative analysis including structuring written and oral arguments and rebuttals, gathering relevant evidence for arguments, and identifying logical fallacies.
+(L)